 After the 2028 season, the decision was made to expand the major leagues from 24 to 28 teams.
 With this, the decision was made to eliminate the EBA.
 The EBA players were put into a dispersal draft for the four new major league teams, and an Expansion Draft was held.
 Once complete, the new 28 team league was divided into four divisions of seven and was renamed: The Brewster Baseball Association (BBA).

-The BBA will be governed by a board of four.
-The following are their descriptions:
+The BBA is governed by a board of four people:

 League Simulation Schedule

-During the regular season, sims are typically done on Monday, Wednesday and Saturday, with Export Deadline times designated by the BBA League Calendar.
+During the regular season, sims are typically done three times a week (currently Monday, Wednesday, and Saturday), with Export Deadline times designated by the BBA League Calendar (as modified by any additional posts on the fourm).
 “Export Deadlines” mean that GM exports should be made prior to that time.
 Simulations will be run that day at some point following the Export Deadline, to the best abilities of the Commissioner or Vice Commissioner.
-During the playoffs and off-season, the sim schedule will be increased to up to 6 sims per week.
+During the playoffs and off-season, the sim schedule may be increased to up to 6 sims per week.
 Alterations to the schedule will be announced in advance by the Commissioner to provide members ample time to prepare.

 If a member fails to export three consecutive times without explanation, they should expect a Personal Message from a League Director checking on their status.
 A timely response (24 hours seems reasonable) will be expected; failing that, the League Director will assume that that GM is no longer actively involved with the league and begin to take steps to transfer control of that team to a new GM.

-- Rosters: The active roster limit for all BBA teams is 27 players.
-GMs must ensure that this number is not exceeded before their export.
-Failure to meet these requirements will result in auto-assignment by the Commissioner or Vice Commissioner (which may not be to your liking).
-Additionally, the roster minimum for all BBA teams is 25 players.
-Likewise, GMs must ensure that this number is met before their export.
-Failure to meet this requirement will result in a penalty of 2PP per player, per sim.
-Should they fail to comply with roster rules for three consecutive sims, the Commissioner will make adjustments for that GM, and they will be fined $5,000,000, to be taken from their bonus funds, if possible.
+Failure to meet these requirements will result in auto-assignment by the Commissioner or Vice Commissioner (which may not be to your liking) and a penalty of 2PP per player, per sim.
+Failure to comply with roster rules for three consecutive sims will result a fine of $5,000,000, to be taken from their bonus funds, if possible.
 Special considerations (such as a team egregiously affected by injury) will be ruled upon by the Commissioner.

 o Players with a major-league contract must be placed on the 40-man roster or clear waivers before being assigned to the minors.